Swift Facts

 suffered population crashes.

-They all rely on buildings for many of their nest places.
+They all rely on buildings for many of their nest places, they all

-maintain and if possible enhance the biodiversity of their areas.
-The London
+to maintain and if possible enhance the biodiversity of their areas.

 The decline of Swift populations can be halted, even reversed.
 Local authorities in Amsterdam,